aliallam123/AWS_AI_Practitioner/exam/exam.md

 SVMs
 Neural Networks - big and complex and requires black box model Decision Trees - If-then model, easy to interpret

+I got 67% on the next mock paper